Anzac Day match

 The Anzac Day match is an annual Australian rules football match between Collingwood and Essendon, two clubs in the Australian Football League, held on Anzac Day (25 April) at the Melbourne Cricket Ground (MCG).

+Collingwood and Essendon have played each other 31 times in the Anzac Day match, with the head to head currently in Collingwood's favour, with Collingwood's 19 wins to Essendon's 10 wins, and 2 draws.